virtualscienceforum/virtualscienceforum/speakerscorner.md

 # Speaker's Corner

-Named after the renowned corner of Hyde Park in London, the Speaker's Corner seminars are meant to provide a platform for everyone who would like to share their research.
+Named after the renowned corner of Hyde Park in London, the Speaker's Corner seminars are a platform for everyone who would like to share their research.

 ## Give a talk